Skip to main content

 Start with Bayesian direction

 Check Prob.
 Beat Control and Prob.
 Be Best.
-If they are unstable or keep flipping, keep running the experiment.
+If they are unstable or keep flipping, keep running the Test.

 2